WiseTechGlobal/Blazor.Diagrams/WTGPublishPackageGuide.md

 ### Releases
 When a PR is **merged to master**, the GitHub Action 'Create release' should run.
 This action creates a GitHub Release and uploads the package to the release.
 The package created should contain Blazor.Diagrams.dll, Blazor.Diagrams.Core.dll and SvgPathProperties.dll.

 This action also pushes this release to NuGet, see [WTG.Z.Blazor.Diagrams on nuget](https://proget.wtg.zone/feeds/Gallery/WTG.Z.Blazor.Diagrams/versions).
 We access this internally at WiseTech through ProGet, see [WTG.Z.Blazor.Diagrams on proget](https://proget.wtg.zone/feeds/Gallery/WTG.Z.Blazor.Diagrams/versions).
-See [this article](https://inedo.com/proget/private-nuget-server) for more info about how and why proget is used as our source.
+See [this article](https://inedo.com/proget/private-nuget-server) for more info about how and why proget is used as a source for NuGet rather than accessing NuGet directly.

 ### Version Incrementing
 The version number is also handled by the release action.
 It is determined using the [@reecetech/version-increment](https://github.com/reecetech/version-increment) action.
 The semantic versioning scheme rules below are verbatim from [reecetech's README.md](https://github.com/reecetech/version-increment?tab=readme-ov-file#conventional-commits-semver-with-smarts-).